parthskansara/DNS-Resolver/README.md

 Almost everything on the Internet involves DNS resolution.
 If DNS is slow, the performance of your application is going to suffer.

 In this project, we write our own DNS resolver, and compare its performance with other existing DNS resolvers.
-It also includes a “dig” tool and a “DNSSEC” resolver.
+It also includes a *dig tool* and a *DNSSEC resolver*.

 ## Libraries used
 * [dnspython](https://pypi.org/project/dnspython/)